 - ☐ The following procedure assumes that the printer drivers have already been installed.
-This is the procedure to change the printer port to LPR. - ☐ The TCP/IP protocols must be installed and configured correctly.
-For more information about configuring the protocols, see p.48 "Configuring TCP/IP and IPP for Printing". - 1 When using the LPR port, click the [Services] tab, and then make sure "Microsoft TCP/IP Printing" is installed.
+This is the procedure to change the printer port to LPR. - ☐ TCP/IP protocols must be installed and configured correctly.
+After setting (p.48 "Configuring TCP/IP and IPP for Printing"), follow the procedure below. - 1 Click the [Services] tab, and then make sure that "Microsoft TCP/IP Printing" is installed.